HomeArticlesComparisonEmail vs Paid Ads

 Email Marketing: The Economics in Depth

-Email marketing's extraordinary ROI — industry benchmarks of $36–42 per $1 spent — is a function of low variable cost applied against a warm, self-selected audience.
+Email marketing's extraordinary ROI, industry benchmarks of $36-42 per $1 spent, comes down to low variable cost applied against a warm, self-selected audience.

-Consider a mid-sized e-commerce business on Klaviyo at Rs 15,000 per month with 50,000 subscribers.
+Take a mid-sized e-commerce business on Klaviyo at Rs 15,000 per month with 50,000 subscribers.
 Each send costs roughly Rs 0.30 per recipient.
 A promotional campaign generating Rs 3,00,000 in revenue on Rs 20,000 in platform and creative costs delivers a 15:1 ROI in a single send.
-Run four campaigns per month and the channel economics are transformative.
+Run four campaigns per month and the channel economics turn genuinely transformative.

 The catch is list acquisition.
-That 50,000-subscriber list was not free — it was built over 18–24 months through paid acquisition, content, and opt-in forms.
-The ROI calculation looks different when you amortise list-building costs.
+That 50,000-subscriber list wasn't free; it was built over 18 to 24 months through paid acquisition, content, and opt-in forms.
+The ROI calculation looks different once you amortise list-building costs.
 A business that spent Rs 5,00,000 on Facebook lead-generation ads to build a 20,000-person list paid Rs 25 per subscriber.
-If that list generates Rs 12,00,000 in annual revenue, the true first-year ROI is still 140% — excellent, but not 3,600%.
+If that list generates Rs 12,00,000 in annual revenue, the true first-year ROI is still 140%, excellent, but nowhere near 3,600%.

 The compounding nature of email is its real differentiator.
 Customer lifetime value grows with every touchpoint.
 A subscriber who makes one purchase has a CLV of Rs 2,000.
 Nurtured with three well-timed email sequences, that CLV climbs to Rs 8,000-12,000.
 Use the CLV Calculator to model what a percentage point improvement in retention rate is worth annually.

-Segmentation multiplies email performance.
-Segmented campaigns generate 50–70% higher open rates and 100–110% higher click rates than broadcast emails, according to Mailchimp's benchmark data.
+Segmentation multiplies email performance further.
+Segmented campaigns generate 50-70% higher open rates and 100-110% higher click rates than broadcast emails, according to Mailchimp's benchmark data.
 A 50,000-subscriber list segmented into purchase-history cohorts and triggered on behaviour outperforms a larger unsegmented list in absolute revenue.

-Use the Marketing ROI Calculator to input your actual platform costs, campaign revenue, and list size to compute your true email ROI — not the industry average, but your business's number.
+Use the Marketing ROI Calculator to input your actual platform costs, campaign revenue, and list size and compute your true email ROI, not the industry average, but your business's actual number.

 Paid Ads: The Economics in Depth

-Paid advertising is the default acquisition channel for most digital businesses because it is the fastest way to drive qualified traffic to an unproven offer.
-The economics require more careful modelling than email because costs are highly variable across channels, industries, and competition levels.
+Paid advertising is the default acquisition channel for most digital businesses because it's the fastest way to drive qualified traffic to an unproven offer.
+The economics need more careful modelling than email's, since costs vary widely across channels, industries, and competition levels.

 A Google Search campaign with Rs 3,00,000 per month spend at Rs 45 average CPC generates 6,667 clicks.
-At a 2.5% conversion rate, that is 167 new customers.
-At Rs 1,800 average order value, first-purchase revenue is Rs 3,00,600 — a 1:1 ROAS that looks like break-even.
+At a 2.5% conversion rate, that's 167 new customers.
+At Rs 1,800 average order value, first-purchase revenue comes to Rs 3,00,600, a 1:1 ROAS that looks like break-even.
 But first-purchase revenue is the wrong lens for acquisition economics.

 ROAS is the industry standard for evaluating paid campaigns.
 A 3:1 ROAS is the minimum threshold for profitability for most e-commerce businesses with a 30-35% gross margin.
 A 6:1 ROAS signals strong campaign-product fit and warrants scaling.
 Below 2:1, the campaign is destroying value even before accounting for operational costs.